PJA and the Soho Orchestra

 London: Past and Present, 6 June 2025

 My collaborator and friend, Arthur Elletson, composed his first a symphony, inspired by his experiences of London.
-The music was cinematic, reflecting his love of cinema and movies.
+The music was cinematic, reflecting his love of movies and providing a musical narrative to his life in London.

 Arthur teamed up with Phil Lee to write four other works inspired by the history of London and Phil’s experiences growing up in the capital city.
 I performed principal trumpet and I brought together some of London’s best upcoming instrumentalists to form a fifty-five piece orchestra.
 We performed the works in the heart of central London, in King’s College London’s Chapel.